andygout/cv/README.md

 ## Skills
 #### Professional
 - Team management: Leadership and mentoring of nearshore team; line management; acting as technical liaison with other teams such as Editorial, Data Analytics, Operations Support, and Customer Relationship Management.
-- Presentational skills: Demonstrating new features to stakeholders; articulating technical concepts in understandable terms; delivering a presentation on graph databases at the FT.
+- Presentational skills: Demonstrating new features to stakeholders, articulating technical concepts in understandable terms, delivering talks to larger audiences (see [above](https://github.com/andygout/cv#presentations-given)).
 - Refining and fulfilling project requirements with UX, designers, data analysts, QA, stakeholders, and developers.
 - Leading recruitment: Composing job specs, liaising with FT's recruitment teams, promoting vacancies at events (including Silicon Milkroundabout), coordinating and conducting screenings and interviews.